splunk/pipelines/README.md

 # go-genlib
-Helpful data structures using Go generics.
+Helpful data structures and code using Go generics.